-For women, the main causes were as follows:
+For women, the main causes of claims over the past 12 months were as follows:

-No, the underwriting is much simpler for Cancer Only Cover compared with Serious Illness Cover so it’s an easier process.
+No, the underwriting is much simpler for Cancer Only Cover than Serious Illness Cover, so it’s an easier process.

 I’ll quote for a 40-year-old, non-smoker, €250,000 life cover over 25 years.